-In Europe, The European Union (EU) Drinking Water Directive, published in 1998, which took effect in December 2003, sets minimum quality standards for water intended for human consumption.
+The European Union (EU) Drinking Water Directive, published in 1998, which took effect in December 2003, sets minimum quality standards for water intended for human consumption.
 In March 2019, Parliament voted in favor of an update to these Drinking Water Directive regulations.

 According to the European Parliament, in the article Drinking water in the EU: better quality and access, the updated EU Drinking Water Directive legislation aims to increase tap water quality by tightening the maximum limits for certain pollutants, such as lead, to be reduced by half.
-Also, Germany, France, Italy, and the UK have their own specific water requirements to follow.

 Besides being lead-free, EcoPaXX Q-DWX10 (GF50%) in faucet components results in a lower risk of part failure and water leakage because of its outstanding performance.
 When designing with this material, it offers thinner wall thickness, dimensional stability, better hydrolysis resistance, and less variation in part assembly, thus, reducing scrap rates compared to other polyamide-based materials on the market.

-Because EcoPaXX Q-DWX10 has a better processability than low Tg PPAs and PA66, cycle times are reduced thanks to the better flow behavior and low mold temperatures.
+Because EcoPaXX Q-DWX10 has a better processability than low Tg PPAs and PA66, cycle times are reduced due to the better flow behavior and low mold temperatures.
 The flow behavior and wide processing window means better over mold stability and bonding performance, and less internal stress, giving designers more freedom.
 Also, faucet mixing valves need to provide long-term durability and perform reliably when in contact with both warm (60°C) and hot water (90°C).
 EcoPaXX Q-DWX10 yields improved torque and bending strength in faucets applications, even after extended exposure to boiling water.

 Drinking water certifications: